aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 For example, when saving a document to DOC or DOT format, use the [Password](https://apireference.aspose.com/words/java/com.aspose.words/docsaveoptions#Password) property of the [DocSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/docsaveoptions) class.

-The following code example demonstrates how to set a password to encrypt a document using the RC4 encryption method:
+The following code example shows how to set a password to encrypt a document using the RC4 encryption method:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithDocSaveOptions-EncryptDocumentWithPassword.java" >}}